MarkOGDev/Microsoft.Samples/readme.md

 https://docs.microsoft.com/en-us/azure/devops/pipelines/build/repository?view=vsts

-we can deploy an individual project in this solution by createing a build in Azure portal, NOT uisng Yaml.
+We can deploy an individual project in this solution by createing a build in Azure portal, NOT uisng Yaml.
-YAML builds don't support tagging sources.
+YAML builds don't support tagging sources (at this time Oct 2018).

-Tagging sources let you point to a project to create artifact.
+Tagging sources let you point to a project to create an artifact.

-then publish the artifact tothe function app.
+Then publish the artifact to the function app.

+## Second Repo
+We are using Micorsoft team Services to manage our codebase, automate building and deployment.

+We are alos pusshing the codebase to a second repo in Github for Public viewing.

+You can add a second Repo to your project by adding a second Remote to the Repo and pushing a Baranch to the new repo.